build-on-aws/content/posts/ultimate-guideline-for-running-spark-on-aws/index.md

 ## Which Service to Pick and When?

 Considering these questions and the provided solutions will guide you in making well-informed choices about which services will best meet your needs.
-To determin the optimal AWS service for deploying Apache Spark, keeping in mind your unique needs, use case, and prerequisites.
+To determine the optimal AWS service for deploying Apache Spark, keeping in mind your unique needs, use case, and prerequisites.

 ### Are You Completely New to Spark?